Christianlance85/Budget-Tracker/README.md

 ## Usage

-This will application will assist users with storing workouts You are able to enter your workouts and track the output you give. and from there you can add new excercises or view your workouts.
+This will application will assist users with storing spending data You are able to enter your transactions and track the output you give.
+From there you can add new Transactions or view the transaction table to give you an idea of ingoing and outgoing cashflow.